boldflight/BibleConverter/test_EPUB/output/neh.md

 [10] Even I and my relatives and my associates are lending them money and grain.
 But let us abandon this practice of seizing collateral!
 [11] This very day return to them their fields, their vineyards, their olive trees, and their houses, along with the interest that you are exacting from them on the money, the grain, the new wine, and the olive oil.”
 [12] They replied, “We will return these things, and we will no longer demand anything from them.
 We will do just as you say.”
 Then I called the priests and made the wealthy and the officials swear to do what had been promised.
 [13] I also shook out my garment, and I said, “In this way may God shake out from his house and his property every person who does not carry out this matter.
 In this way may he be shaken out and emptied!”
-All the assembly replied, “So be it!” and they praised the Lord.
+All the assembly replied, “So be it!” and they praised the **Lord**.
 Then the people did as they had promised.
 [14] From the day that I was appointed governor in the land of Judah, that is, from the twentieth year until the thirty-second year of King Artaxerxes—twelve years in all—neither I nor my relatives ate the food allotted to the governor.
 [15] But the former governors who preceded me had burdened the people and had taken food and wine from them, in addition to forty shekels of silver.
 Their associates were also domineering over the people.
 But I did not behave in this way, due to my fear of God.
 [16] I gave myself to the work on this wall, without even purchasing a field.
 All my associates were gathered there for the work.